Ariflo/GulpMochaAutomatedTesting/README.md

 - [`Gulp`](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) is a build system that will assist in running the test code.
 I like to think of it as a task manager that can watch for file changes and trigger tests automatically.

 - [`Mocha`](https://mochajs.org/)is a test framework that will provide the instruments needed to run the actual test.
 Popular alternative to Mocha is Jasmine.
-You can learn more about the diffrence between two [here](http://thejsguy.com/2015/01/12/jasmine-vs-mocha-chai-and-sinon.html)
+You can learn more about the diffrence between two [here](http://thejsguy.com/2015/01/12/jasmine-vs-mocha-chai-and-sinon.html).

+- [`Chai`](http://chaijs.com/) is a BDD / TDD assertion library for node and the browser that, as noted on the site, can be delightfully paired with any javascript testing framework.
+Not sure how something can be 'delightfully paired' but it certainly helps to have chai around when building your actual tests.

 - [`Supertest`](https://www.npmjs.com/package/supertest) The motivation with this module is to provide a high-level of abstraction for testing HTTP (ie.routes), while still allowing you to drop down to the lower-level API provided by super-agent.
 In layman terms, "no crossing swords" :), or ports in this case.
 You can test your express app's routes and not have to worry about whether the app is running or not.
 It truly is super!